 Figure 1: Polymer screws isolate cryo-stub from holder

-A low cost alternative to a complete cryo-system that has been demonstrated to provide good results for many applications is a simple Cryo-Stub.
-The technique can be thought of as ‘Poor Man’s Cryo’ and is a simple and cost effective means of looking at fully hydrated materials or other electron beam and vacuum sensitive samples.
-It involves pre-freezing a Cryo-Stub in liquid nitrogen and then contact freezing the sample prior to placing it in the SEM.
+A low cost alternative to a complete cryo-system that has been demonstrated to provide good results for many applications is a simple Cryo Block.
+The technique is a simple and cost effective means of looking at fully hydrated materials or other electron beam and vacuum sensitive samples.
+It involves pre-freezing a Cryo Block in liquid nitrogen and then contact freezing the sample prior to placing it in the SEM.
 The advantage of this technique is that it is simple, cost effective and the sample will in situ freeze dry in the SEM.
 The disadvantage is that there is no temperature control and the sample will in situ freeze dry inside the SEM.

-The supplies you’ll need are a thermos container or something suitable to put a small amount of liquid nitrogen in, a Cryo-Stub and a cryo-glue or clamps to fix your sample to the stub.
+The supplies you’ll need are a thermos container or something suitable to put a small amount of liquid nitrogen in, a Cryo Block and cryo-glue or clamps to fix your sample to the stub.